dianaemal/COMP359_Assignment1/README.md

 | 10,000     | 0.0107 | 0.0162 | 0.0968 | 0.0569 |
 | 50,000     | 0.0567 | 0.0834 | 2.3563 | 0.3763 |
 | 100,000    | 0.1291 | 0.1938 | 9.9096 | 0.8528 |

-- Differences: Each member used the same programming language but different algorithmic variations, ensuring unique contributions.

 ---